-- unmarked crosswalks.

-- Requires shorter gaps in traffic to cross the street by allowing pedestrians to cross in two phases.

-- Can help reduce vehicle speeds.
+- Streets with constrained right-of-way may not have sufficient width to allow for a crossing island. - Requires shorter gaps in traffic to cross the street by allowing pedestrians to cross in two phases.
+Can help reduce vehicle speeds.

-- Four or more lane roadways without a raised median where - Posted speeds are 35 mph and vehicular ADT is 9,000 per day or less.

-- Often used in areas with high levels of vulnerable pedestrian users, such as near schools or senior centers/housing, or a demonstrated pedestrian crash history.
+- Four or more lane roadways without a raised median where: - Posted speeds are 30 mph or less and vehicular ADT is between 9,000 and 12,000 per day. - Posted speeds are 35 mph and vehicular ADT is 9,000 per day or less. - Often used in areas with high levels of vulnerable pedestrian users, such as near schools or senior centers/housing, or a demonstrated pedestrian crash history.